Table of Contents

 Budget

 Determine your budget and work from there.
-Of course, the more options and the more advanced a unit is, the more it will cost you.
+Of course, the more options and advanced a unit is, the more it will cost you.

 Bathroom size

-If your bathroom is small or medium in size, a handheld, rain system, or a single spray shower head is ideal.
+A handheld rain system or a single spray shower head is ideal if your bathroom is small or medium in size.
 But if you have more room, a ceiling mount, body spray, or shower panel are great options.

 Ease of installation

 The simpler a shower head is, the easier it is to install.
-Some more complex shower heads require some permanent drills and professionals to help you.
+However, some more complex shower heads require permanent drills and professionals to help you.

 Household size